nachazo/scryfalldler/README.md

                         Special value "gatherer" downloads Wizards Gatherer image if avaiable.
                          Default value: large.
                          Possible values: small, normal, large, png, art_crop, border_crop, gatherer.
+    -u, -url		Download a set from the Wizards official site URL.
+                        Usefull for new spoilers and for tokens pages.
+    -g, -gatherer	Download a set from Wizards Gatherer searched by name.
     -f, -folder		Destination folder for the zip file (not tested with relative ones).
     -r, -force		Force zip and inside folder name (for tokens download, for example).
     -d, -debug		With this, script only show messages but not download or create folder.